bingomanatee/wonderlandlabs-monorepo/packages/forestry/README.md

 ## A quick example

-you can grow by adding a "Growth function" which returns a dynamic value based on the linked list chain, or force a value into a tree with the `next` method.
+you can grow by adding a "Growth function" which returns a dynamic value based on the linked list chain, or force a value into a $tree with the `next` method.

 ```
 const f = new Forest();

 const t = f.addTree<number>("counter", { initial: 0 });
 t.subscribe((value: number) => {
-  message("tree change", t.top?.cause, ":", value);
+  message("$tree change", t.top?.cause, ":", value);
 });

 const growBy = ({ value, seed }) =>  seed + value;